How humiliation against AEK Larnaca further toxifies Crystal Palace’s Conference League campaign

 Every whistle, every Larnaca injury, it all infuriated the home crowd.
 The game ticked into added time with the unfancied visitors clinging on for dear life, but it just wouldn’t land right for Palace.
 As Alomerovic climbed to clutch a looping deflected cross, a cheer as loud as heard for the goal sounded out from the some-500 travelling Cypriots in the away end.
 Their side were about to beat the FA Cup champions.

 One more painful near miss, Daichi Kamada failing to get the telling touch at the back post to convert a last-gasp equaliser, was all but the final act.
-In a competition Palace feel they shouldn’t be in yet also believe they’re capable of winning, they’ve been dealt their first real shock of the season.
+In a competition Palace feel they shouldn’t be in yet also believed they were capable of winning, they’ve been dealt their first real shock of the season.

+It was a reality check for Glasner.
+“Stay humble,” he said.
+“I don't know if any debutant (is able) to win the competition.
+I don't think so."

 The final whistle came with a chorus of boos, but a saving grace for Palace – particularly the upper brass – is that this particular European evening likely won’t end in further punishment, at least beyond the sleepless night that may come from the result.